ruiwanguk/hadoop-template/README.md

 hadoop-template
 ===============

-Provide an easy to adapt tempalte for designing and chaining hadoop jobs.
+Provide a clean tempalte for designing and chaining hadoop jobs.